Fiserv/firstvision-apac/docs/APIs/Card-Management/Inquire-Card.md

 # Inquire Card

-This service is used to retrive detailed information of card.
-This API response provides information about card demogrpahic and processing parameters.
+This API is used to fetch detailed information for a given payment instrument Id.
+This API response provides information about card demographic and processing parameters.

 ## Endpoint